Pikachu virus

 The Pikachu virus, also referred to as Pokey or the Pokémon virus, was a computer worm believed to be the first malware geared at children, due to its incorporation of Pikachu, the mascot species of the Pokémon media franchise.
 It was considered similar to the Love Bug, albeit slower in its spread and less dangerous.

-The worm was first detected in June 2000, and mainly spread in the form of an email titled "Pikachu Pokemon"[sic].
+The worm was first detected in June 2000, and mainly spread in the form of an email titled "Pikachu Pokemon".
 The body of the email contained an attached executable file, "PikachuPokemon.exe", which installed a worm that attempted to delete two critical directories of the user's Microsoft Windows operating system.
 This would cause their computer to malfunction.
-However, an unintended prompt would be given, asking users if they wanted to delete the folders in question; this made the worm less effective than it could have been.
+However, an unintended prompt would be given, asking users if they wanted to delete the folders in question; this made the worm less effective than otherwise.